 4.2.1 Spatial scale

 Under Canada’s Wild Salmon Policy, CUs are identified at a spatial scale that allows for long-term sustainability of the species (Holtby and Ciruna 2007).
 For WCVI Chinook, inlets nested within CUs are another important spatial scale of diversity for sustainability given geographic separation of spawning habitats among inlets and limited straying among inlets (D. McHugh pers. comm.
 DFO South Coast Stock Assessment).
 We used a hybrid approach in which LRPs were developed to preserve inlet-scale diversity within CUs.
 However, only 5 of the 7 inlets on the west coast of Vancouver Island contained indicators stock without significant hatchery influence.
 Both Nitnat and San Juan inlets, which are the two most southern inlets within the WCVI-South CU, have large-scale hatcheries and infrequent monitoring of sites with natural spawning.
-These two inlets lack indicators without significant hatchery influence.
+These two inlets lack escapement indicator stocks without significant hatchery influence.
 Because the remaining 5 inlets with significant natural spawning are nested within the 3 WCVI Chinook CUs, preserving this inlet-scale biodiversity will also preserve CU-scale biodiversity required under the Wild Salmon Policy.
-Future analyses could limit LRP estimation to the scale of CUs or extend it to include all 7 inlets with additional natural indicators for Nitinat and San Juan, if they are developed.
+Future analyses could limit LRP estimation to the scale of CUs or extend it to include all 7 inlets with additional natural indicators for Nitinat Lake and San Juan Bay, if they are developed.

 4.2.2 Watershed Areas

 To derive habitat-based benchmarks, watershed areas were updated for WCVI Chinook using methods described in Parken et al. (2006) by identifying 3rd order watershed areas that contain spawning habitat and omitting areas above obstacles to fish passage from the Provincial Obstacles to Fish Passage database.
-Only watershed areas for indicator stocks were included in the current analysis, and these watershed areas were then summed within inlets (Table 4.1).
+Only watershed areas for escapement indicator stocks were included in the current analysis, and these watershed areas were then summed within inlets (Table 4.1).
 As a result, inlet-level benchmarks presented in this case study are on a relative scale; they only represent the abundance of select indicator streams.
 In future analyses, watershed areas of all known spawning populations could be included (omitting areas above obstacles to fish passage) to derive habitat-based benchmarks on an absolute abundance scale.
 These benchmarks could be compared against total abundances to each inlet.
 This approach was not used as in this case study because of large uncertainties in abundances of non-indicator stocks that precluded the development of reliable estimates of total abundance.

-Table 4.1: Sum of watershed areas for indicator stocks within inlets, km.
-Only indicator stocks that are not highly enhanced (i.e., PNI > 0.5) are included.
+Table 4.1: Sum of watershed areas for escapement indicator stocks within inlets, km2.
+Only escapement indicator stocks that are not highly enhanced (i.e., PNI > 0.5) are included.